 CalFresh, formerly known as food stamps, is a nutrition assistance program for low-income individuals and families.
-In California, only about half of eligible households receive these benefits.
+In California, only about 70% of eligible households receive these benefits.
 Our Outreach Team is dedicated to getting more eligible people connected to this valuable program.

 The CalFresh Outreach team, alongside our broad network of community partners, the San Francisco Human Services Agency, and Marin Health and Human Services, work together to remedy these barriers to enrolling in CalFresh through education, outreach, client advocacy, and application assistance.